 - The Profiler relies on being able to directly call 'dlsym'.
 If this system call is intercepted by the program being profiled or by some other library the profiler may hang at startup.
 We have encountered this specific problem with some implementations of MPI.
-We recommend you disable any features that may be intercepting the 'dlsym' system call or disable CPU profiling with the --cpu-profiling off option. - To disable 'dlsym' interception when using IBM's spectrum MPI omit the following option: -gpu and add the options -x PAMI_DISABLE_CUDA_HOOK=1 and -disbale_gpu_hooks.
+We recommend you disable any features that may be intercepting the 'dlsym' system call or disable CPU profiling with the --cpu-profiling off option. - To disable 'dlsym' interception when using IBM's spectrum MPI set the environment variable: PAMI_DISABLE_CUDA_HOOK=1, omit the following option: -gpu and add the options: -x PAMI_DISABLE_CUDA_HOOK and disable_gpu_hooks.